-Depending on the course load that the student can accommodate, a Bachelor of Science in Elder Care Administration can be completed in about four years, similar to most bachelor degrees.
+Depending on the course load that the student can accommodate, a specialized bachelor's degree in this area can be completed in about four years, similar to most bachelor degrees.
 Those needing a more flexible schedule to accommodate work or personal obligations might want to consider an online bachelor's degree program.
 By taking the coursework online, the student is able to have fewer interruptions to their daily schedule while still working toward their degree.
 Students may be able to transfer existing credits or take multiple courses at once to shorten the length of an online program.

-Once a Bachelor of Science in Elder Care Administration is earned, the options are limitless for careers.
+Once a Bachelor of Science in Long Term Care Administration is earned, the options are limitless for careers.
 Most jobs will be found as nursing home administrators, assisted living facility administrators, directors of home health agencies or adult daycares.
-With such a large population needing increased levels of care, the graduate with a Bachelor of Science in Elder Care Administration will find an exceptional job outlook in traditional areas, as well as areas for entrepreneurs.
+With such a large population needing increased levels of care, the graduate with a Bachelor of Science in Long Term Care Administration will find an exceptional job outlook in traditional areas, as well as areas for entrepreneurs.
 The opportunities will only be limited to the graduate's ambitions and fortitude.

-Learn more about the LSUA BS in Elder Care Administration online program.
+Learn more about the LSUA BS in Long Term Care Administration online program.

 Have a question or concern about this article?
 Please contact us.